It is important to be clear about your intentions.

 - Some of these programs can help you get certified in the country that you will be studying in, as well as back in Ontario.

-- Many Teacher Education programs in the United Kingdom are one year long, as opposed to two years in Canada, but you must be cautious in making sure that you will be qualified by the OCT back in Ontario.
+- Many teacher education programs in the United Kingdom are one year long, as opposed to two years in Canada, but you must be cautious in making sure that you will be qualified by the OCT back in Ontario.

 Depending on what guides you to the teaching profession, there are a range of options.
 The following are just a few suggestions: